cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

   Contribution Acceptance;
 * Issues and PRs are triaged (labeled, commented, reviewed, etc) regularly.

+Moreover, CloudEvents define an SDK as `not actively maintained` if:

+* Issues and/or PRs are not being triaged from the SDK maintainers for 2 months
+* Security patches are not being released from the SDK maintainers for 1 months from CVE disclosures

+If a project is not meeting one of the criteria above, the community can decide to hand over the project to a new group of maintainers by a voting process.

 #### Contributing to CloudEvents

 ##### General Instructions